Clicky

 Individual Voluntary Arrangement (IVA)

-CLICK TO APPLY FOR HELPAn IVA is a formal debt solution that allows you to repay as much of your debt as you can afford, with the balance of unsecured debts included in the solution being written off when the IVA is completed successfully.
+An IVA is a formal debt solution that allows you to repay only as much of your debt as you can afford, with the balance of unsecured debts included in the IVA being written off when the IVA is completed successfully.

 What is an Individual Voluntary Arrangement (IVA)?

-An IVA is a legally binding arrangement which allows you to repay what you can afford towards your unsecured debts over a realistic time frame (Usually 5-6 years) with any debts subject to the IVA that are unable to be repaid within the time frame being written off.
-Our IVA team drafts the proposal that is sent to your creditors for them to consider.
-The terms of the IVA depend on what you and your creditors are likely to agree.
+An IVA is a legally binding arrangement supervised by a licensed insolvency practitioner which allows you to repay what you can afford towards your unsecured debts over a realistic time frame (Usually 5-6 years) with any debts subject to the IVA that are unable to be repaid within the time frame being written off.
+Our IVA team drafts your IVA proposal which is sent to your creditors for them to consider.
+The terms of your IVA depend on what you can afford to pay and what your creditors are likely to agree.

-The Debt Advisor has regulated Insolvency Practitioners and our appointed Insolvency Practitioners are licensed by the Insolvency Practitioners Association (IPA) .
-The license allows them to prepare your IVA proposal and negotiate the terms of it with your creditors on your behalf.
-Upon approval creditors subject to the IVA are legally bound to stop all recovery activities and freeze interest and charges, providing you maintain your obligations as agreed in the terms of the proposal.
-The Insolvency Practitioners and their team will act for you for the duration of the IVA providing support and guidance to ensure you reach successful completion.
+The Debt Advisor’s insolvency practitioners are licensed and regulated by the Insolvency Practitioners Association (IPA).
+We will assist you with preparing your IVA proposal and negotiating the terms of it with your creditors on your behalf.
+Once your proposal is approved all your creditors subject to the IVA must stop all recovery activities and freeze interest and charges, providing you maintain your obligations as agreed in the terms of the proposal.
+The Insolvency Practitioners and their team will provide support and guidance for you during the term of your IVA.

 To discover more about how to manage your debt and to receive free debt advice visit www.moneyhelper.org.uk